On This Page

 /pts/v2/credits/{id}

-/voidsThe is the transaction ID returned
+/voidsThe is the transaction ID returned during the

-during the capture or credit response.
+credit response.

 {id}

-Required Fields for Voiding a Sale
+Required Field for Voiding a Stand-Alone Credit

-REST Example: Voiding a Sale or Stand-Alone Credit
+REST Example: Void a Stand-Alone Credit

 Request